Mlancelot88/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II Answers

 This is quite puzzling but if I'm understanding this correctly, we could turn to a recursive algorithm to half the number of floors until we find the correct floor.
+More specifically, a binary search.

 Our building is _n_ stories and we're looking for floor _f_.
-Let's drop the egg of floor n/2.
+Let's drop the egg off floor n/2.
 If our egg does break, floor n/2 becomes our top floor.
 We would continue to take n/2 until the correct floor is found.

 If the opposite was to occur and our egg did not break on the first drop, floor n/2 becomes our bottom floor.
 We could continue with n/2 until the number of floors is reduced to floor _f_.